How AI is Revolutionizing Education and Learning?

 Universal access for all students

-AI-powered learning system makes global classrooms accessible to all, including those in another country.
+AI-powered learning system makes global classrooms accessible to all, including those in other countries.
 This can be highly helpful to those students who are unable to attend school due to an illness or want to study a different course from the one available in their school.

 Automate admin tasks

 AI can easily automate admin tasks such as grading tests and homework.
 This will provide the teacher with more time to interact directly with the students.
 This can help in the creation of more efficient enrolment and admission processes.